SachinNawale2063/Web-Development-Course/React/questions.md

-What is react?
+What is react? <br/>
-why we use react over the js?
+why we use react over the js?<br/>
-what is jsx?
+what is jsx?<br/>
 what is Vite?
-what is props in react and why we use it? what is components in react? how we use component in react? what are the benefits of the single page application over the older one?
+what is props in react and why we use it?<br/>
+what is components in react?<br/>
+how we use component in react?<br/>
+what are the benefits of the single page application over the older one?<br/>
-What is state in react?
+What is state in react?<br/>
+what are the promises?<br/>